-Ulrika Dahl joined the centre's core faculty in 2016 and is Professor of Gender Studies and director of the PhD program since 2018.
-She has a PhD is in Cultural Anthropology and Women's Studies from the University of California, Santa Cruz (2004) and has been teaching gender studies since 2005.
-Her current etnographic research concerns queer kinship, family and reproduction through intersectional and critical race perspectives.
-In 2018, she teaches gender theory on (MA) and (B) levels.
+Ulrika Dahl joined the Centre in 2016 and is Professor of Gender Studies and Director of the PhD programme since 2018.
+Her PhD is in Cultural Anthropology and Women's Studies from UC Santa Cruz (2004) and she has been teaching gender studies since then.
+Ulrika's current etnographic research concerns queer kinship, family and reproduction through intersectional and critical race perspectives.
+She teaches family/reproduction, methods, and intersectional feminist and queer theory on all levels.

-Nyckelord: queer theory assisted reproductive technologies postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology
+Nyckelord: whiteness queer theory postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology reproduction affect

 Finns även på

-Since 2009 I am senior editor (with Jenny Björklund) of the Nordic GLBTQ studies journal Lambda Nordica and since 2014 an associate editor of European Journal of Womens Studies.
+From 2009-2020 I was senior editor (with Jenny Björklund) of the Nordic GLBTQ studies journal Lambda Nordica and since 2014 I'm an associate editor of European Journal of Womens Studies.
 I also serve on a number of advisory boards of projects, journals and research centers and enjoy collaborating with feminist and antiracist activists, artists and scholars in and out of the academy.
-Since 2018, I am a member of the scientific council of the Royal Library of Sweden (KB's forskarråd).
+Since 2018, I also serve on the scientific council of the Royal Library of Sweden (KB's forskarråd).

 My dissertation (with research funded by the Wenner-Gren foundation for Anthropological Research) from UC Santa Cruz (2004) is entitled Progressive Women, Traditional Men: The Politics of Knowledge and Gendered Stories of Development in the Northern Periphery of the EU and was an ethnographic account of the gendered effects of intersections of regional identity building, gender (equality) politics and European integration in an increasingly neoliberal and global imaginary around the turn of the millennium.
 It is not published in Sweden, but please contact me if you are interested in reading it.